Shen Buhai: Shenzi bibliography

 Shen Buhai was known for his cryptic writing style.
 Because the quotations attributed to him appeared to be pre-Han dynasty, Sinologist Herrlee G. Creel credited him with writing the now extinct text, listed in the Hanshu as six chapters, the Shenzi (申子) or "Master Shen", which is concerned almost exclusively with the philosophy of governmental administration.
 With the assistance of T.H.
 Tsien, Creel re-assembled its fragments, which were still used more modernly by Korean scholar Soon-Ja Yang in her review of Shen Buhai.
-Though not all relevant material, Creel's quotational fragments total 1347 characters.
+Creel's quotational fragments total 1347 characters.
+But this refers to Creel's curated material and is not all material; Creel has sections of other material.
+Before Creel, the Chinese scholar Hou Wailu (1903–1987) collected some 700 characters for his famous (untranslated) history of Chinese thought.

 In 141 BC, under the influence of Confucians, the reign of Emperor Wu of Han saw Shen Buhai's name listed along with other thinkers classed as "Legalist" (Fajia, later described as Legalist which would be more accurate for Shang Yang), officially banning their ideas from the government.
 From that point on, scholarship relating to Shen's ideas went into a steep decline, despite continued use of his foundational ideas in administration, much of which, consisting of skill and report checking, would be unavoidable.

 Widely read in Han times, in comparison to the still-complete Han Feizi the Shenzi was listed as lost by the Liang dynasty (502–556).
 Appearing again in the bibliographies of both Tang histories, its only traces remain as quotes.
 During the Qing dynasty, three major attempts were made to reconstruct the contents of the work, the last mention occurring in 1616, and in a library catalogue from 1700.
 Creel believed that it still existed in 1616.

-Compiled in the Tang dynasty, Shen Buhai's most major quotations survive in the 600 character “Da ti” 大體 chapter of Shenzi in Wei Zheng's encyclopedic Qunshu Zhiyao 群書治要, or "Essentials of orderly rule from multiple books" compiled in 631 A.D..
-The second most major source is biographies of Yilin, compiled around 786.
+Compiled in the Tang dynasty, Shen Buhai's most major quotations survive in the 600 character “Da ti” 大體 chapter of Shenzi in Wei Zheng's encyclopedic Qunshu Zhiyao 群書治要, or "Essentials of orderly rule from multiple books" compiled in 631 A.D.
+The second most major source is the biographies of Yilin, compiled around 786.
 Though not typically listed as major sources by comparison, the late Qin state's encyclopedic Lushi Chunqiu incorporates a selection from Shen Buhai's doctrine, as does the later Song dynasty's encyclopedic Taiping Yulan.
-Though not the Han Feizi's only relevant selection, Creel and A.C.
-Graham's discussion prominently recall Chapter 43 of the Han Feizi.